A look at the 2026 Winter Olympic bids in Monday’s vote

 The IOC has just two candidates for the second straight Winter Games vote.

-Four years ago, Beijing won a 44-40 vote narrowly over Almaty, Kazakhstan, after several contenders dropped out.
+Four years ago, Beijing won a 44-40 vote narrowly over Almaty, Kazakhstan, after several contenders dropped out, including Stockholm in the early stages.

-For 2026, a St. Moritz-Davos plan failed for the second straight time, and Switzerland’s next option, Sion, was downed in a public vote .
+For 2026, a St. Moritz-Davos plan failed for the second straight time, and Switzerland’s next option, Sion, was downed in a public vote.
 Opposition from Austrian voters also halted a bid, and the IOC stopped Erzurum, Turkey, going forward.
-Calgary, the 1988 host, lost a public vote and 1972 host Sapporo, Japan, did not follow through its initial interest.
+Calgary, the 1988 host, lost a public vote and 1972 host Sapporo, Japan, did not follow through on its initial interest.

 PUBLIC SUPPORT